mbrio/backbone.suggestions/README.md

       [jQuery documentation](http://api.jquery.com/jQuery.ajax/) for more
       information.
         * `url` = The URL of the REST action, any reference to `:query` within the string will be replaced by the text within the input box.
+The values for `:page` will be replaced with the requested page, and `:take` will be replaced by how many items to take from the response.
-          (default: '/suggestions?q=:query')
+          (default: '/suggestions?p=:page&t=:take&q=:query')
         * `dataType` = The type of data that you're expecting back from the server.
           (default: 'json')
     * `cache` = Enables or disables caching results in localStorage (default: true)
-    * `lengthThreshold` = Determines how many characters are need in order to begin suggesting.
+    * `lengthThreshold` = Sets how many characters are need in order to begin suggesting.
       (default: 3)
+    * `take` = Sets how many items to retrieve from the query result set.
+      (default: 10)
+    * `paging` = Sets whether to use paging or not.
+      (default: true)
     * `valueField` = The property of the JSON data that represents the textual value of the data object.
       (default: 'value')